netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

         *(str)*
       -
-      - Fully qualified domain name (FQDN) of the authentication virtual server to which the user must be redirected for authentication.
-Make sure that the Authentication parameter is set to ``yes``.
+      - Fully qualified domain name (FQDN) of the authentication virtual server to which the user must be for authentication.
+Make sure that the Authentication parameter is set to ENABLED.

         Minimum length =  3

         Maximum length =  252
     * - authn401

         *(bool)*